Applying for Student Loans

 Applying for Direct and Parent PLUS Loans

 Federal Direct and Parent PLUS loans are financed by the United States Department of Education (your lender).
-While the Department of Education is your lender, the Dept assigns a Servicer to handle your loan servicing needs; for more information, click here.
+While the Department of Education is your lender, the Dept assigns a Servicer to handle your loan servicing needs; see more information about loan servicers.

 Direct Loans are: